jasonjfoster/screen/python/README.md

 ## Usage

-First, load the package and explore the available filter options:
+First, import the package and explore the available filter options:

 ```python
 import yscreen as ys